 “Every villainous story needs a hero and in the case of the Batavia, it was a soldier named Weibbe Hayes who led a group of loyalists against the mutineers,” he says.

 Hayes and his men, contrary to what Cornelisz had hoped, had discovered both water and food on the island.
-Natural limestone formations caught rainfall and Tammars habituated the island that they caught for food.
+Natural limestone formations caught rainfall and Tammar wallabies habituated the island, which they caught for food.

 On Seal Island, a small number of people had survived the massacre and were in hiding when they also spotted the smoke signal from the soldiers.
 Knowing that this meant Hayes and his men were alive, the Seals Island survivors fled to West Wallabi Island and informed them of what had happened.